Signed copies are available at all three of Chef Butters’ restaurants: RauDZ Regional Table, micro bar & bites and Terrafina at Hester Creek by RauDZ

 He received some help from chefs from RauDZ Regional Table, including Chef Brock and Chef Robyn, who were there to help prep and speed up the process in order to complete 8 to 9 dishes a day.

 With planning and faultless execution the shoot went off “without a hitch.”
-Now the book goes into the design phase and proofs will be coming out soon.

 “It was a great experience,” Chef Butters said, “a lot of work, but I wanted to do it in my home kitchen in order to replicate what the home cook would experience in their own kitchen.”